 The Pothos leaves can get slightly wet through misting, but you’ll want to avoid letting large water drops pool on the surface of the foliage for extended periods as it can cause diseases.

-What do I do if I overwater my Pothos plant?
+What do I do if I overwater my plant?

 Try to drain the excess water and allow the soil to dry completely before rewatering the Pothos.
-Additionally, remove the infected parts and repot the plant if the plant develops root rot.
+Additionally, remove the infected parts and repot your pothos plant if the plant develops root rot.

-Can I water my Pothos plant with tap water?
+Can I water my plant with tap water?

-Pothos plants tolerate regular tap water, but the plant will be healthier and more robust when you use rainwater, distilled water, or filtered water.
+Pothos plants tolerate regular tap water, but they will be healthier and more robust when you use rainwater, distilled water, or filtered water.

 Should I mist my Pothos plant?